tezos/tezos-mirror/docs/whitedoc/the_big_picture.rst

     standard library as parameter.
 This parameter can be filled with any of the implementations described in the two points below.

-  - :package:`tezos-protocol-environment-shell` is the instance of the environment whose RPC service registration and storage access are the ones of the node.
-This is the environment that is fed by the node when loading new protocols.
+  - :package:`tezos-shell-context` implements a context representation
+     that is accepted by the protocol environment.
+The node uses this instance to read and write data on disk.

-  - :package:`tezos-protocol-environment` contains three alternative
+  - :package:`tezos-protocol-environment` contains the protocol
+    generic environment.
+It also defines two different context
-    instances of the protocol environment: one whose context access function are dummy ones which can be used when only the types and non contextual functions of the protocol are needed, another that simulates the key-value store in memory for testing, and a functor that let you build an environment from a few context accessors.
+    instances: one that simulates the key-value store in memory for testing, and one whose context function are dummy ones which can be used when only the types and non contextual functions of the protocol are needed.

   - ``tezos-embedded-protocol-xxx`` contains a version of protocol ``xxx`` whose standard library is pre-instantiated to the shell's